 Because we received an unprecedented amount of entries for the 2015 Chaucer Awards we divided the writing competition into two separate awards for 2016: The Chaucer Awards for pre-1750’s historical fiction and the Goethe Awards for post-1750 historical fiction.
 We have moved entries that are post 1750 to the 2016 Goethe Awards tracking and judging rounds.

-This is the Official Finalists List of the Authors and Titles of Works that have made it to the Short-list of the Chaucer 2016 Novel Writing Contest.
+This is the Official Finalists List of the Authors and Titles of Works that have made it to the Finalists of the Chaucer 2016 Novel Writing Contest.

-The Chaucer Awards FIRST IN CATEGORY sub-genres are: Pre-Historical Fiction, Ancient Historical Fiction, World/International History (non-western culture historical fiction), Americas-Historical Fiction Pre-1950s, Dark Ages/Medieval, Renaissance, and Elizabethan/Tudor 1600’s.
+The Chaucer Awards FIRST IN CATEGORY sub-genres are: Pre-Historical Fiction, Ancient Historical Fiction, World/International History (non-western culture historical fiction), Americas-Historical Fiction Pre-1750s, Dark Ages/Medieval, Renaissance, and Elizabethan/Tudor 1600’s.

-The following titles will compete for the FIRST IN CATEGORY Positions and Awards Packages
+The following titles will compete for the Short List and then compete for the First Place Category Positions and Awards Packages.

 - Hana Samek Norton – The Serpent’s Crown: A Novel of Medieval Cyprus